 Erm.....hopefully your first book doesn't go quite as badly as Neo's first jump.

 Well, letting it go is sort of true.
 You never really "let it go," when it comes to the fear, but you can kind of learn to turn it into a flea and put it in a box and mail it to yourself and when it shows up, hit it with a hammer.
-You have have to just do it afraid.
+You have to just do it afraid.
 Yes, some people will hate your writing.
 Some people will hate YOU.
-Some of them will be exactly the piercing gaze that calls out every one of your writing (and even personal) flaws with nightmare precision.
-They will be exactly everything you are terrified of.
+Some of them will pierce you with exactly the horrible gaze that calls out every one of your writing (and even personal) flaws with nightmare precision.
+They will be absolutely everything you are terrified of.

-If you want the scrill, you have to do it anyway.
+If you want the scrill, you have to put your work out there anyway.

 Get it?
 DILL.